github/developer.github.com/content/v3/repos/contents.md

 ## Get contents

-This method returns the contents of any file or directory in a repository.
+This method returns the contents of a file or directory in a repository.

     GET /repos/:owner/:repo/contents/:path

 Files and symlinks support [a custom media type](#custom-media-types) for getting the raw content.
 Directories do _not_ support custom media types.

+*Notes*:

-*Note*: To get a repository's contents recursively, you can [recursively get the tree](/v3/git/trees/).
+- To get a repository's contents recursively, you can [recursively get the tree](/v3/git/trees/).
+- This API supports files up to 1 megabyte in size.

 ### Parameters